mikephn/UVAE/README.md

 *Subset* is a list of hyper-parameter names.
 To include *pull* or *frequency* of individual constraints, use *pull-name* or *frequency-name* with the constraint name.

 LISI metric can be included in the hyper-parameter optimisation loss.
-First, create an object storing information for LISI calculation:
+First, create an object storing information for LISI calculation, then pass it to the optimization call.

 ```python
 lisiSet = LisiValidationSet(dm=uv.allDataMap(), # data range to calculate LISI over